 Do you think that ketchup is always red and always made from tomatoes?
 Well, I have a surprise for you.
 Almost any fruit (other than citrus) can be turned into ketchup.
 Banana makes a surprisingly thick, tangy sauce, more like the condiment originally created in the British Empire hundreds of years ago.

 The author of this post lives in India and lists "raw banana" as one of the main ingredients for these pancakes.
 In the U.S. (and perhaps other parts of the globe) we know them as plantains.
 Plantains are another form of banana (let's call them close cousins)—not as sweet and a bit more starchy.
 They are always cooked, never eaten raw.

 As I explained above, plantains are not interchangeable with bananas.
 While our topic fruit is sweet and creamy, plantains are more starchy and meld wonderfully with savory foods.

 This creamy soup is reminiscent of sweet potato or yam soup and is perfect for those on a Paleo diet.

 Many recipes for scones (and those who eat the scones) suffer from sugar overload.
 This breakfast treats contain a touch of maple to enhance the fruit flavor, but banana provides the true sweetness.
 Don't omit the walnuts from the topping.
 I might also suggest reducing the maple syrup in the cream cheese icing to 2 tablespoons.
 Add a dribble of cream or milk if the icing seems too thick.

-I recently did a Google-search on the phrase "banana bread" and received 176 million hits, so I will make the assumption that you don't need my help to find a recipe for banana bread.
+I recently did a Google search for the phrase "banana bread" and received 176 million hits, so I will make the assumption that you don't need my help to find a recipe for banana bread.
 You probably have one (or five, or more).

 © 2018 Linda Lum